Baillon's crake

 Baillon's crake (Zapornia pusilla), also known as the marsh crake, is a small waterbird of the family Rallidae.

 Distribution

-Their breeding habitat is sedge beds in Europe, mainly in the east, and across the Palearctic.
-They used to breed in Great Britain up to the mid-19th century, but the western European population declined through drainage.
+Their breeding habitat is sedge beds and swamps, ranging from Eastern Europe to Honshu in Japan.
+The total breeding population in Europe as of 2016 was suspected to be 4,000 to 9,000 individuals.
+They used to breed in Great Britain up to the mid-19th century, but the Hungarian population declined in the 20th century due to wetland drainage.
 There has been a recovery in north-western Europe in recent years, with the recolonisation of Germany and the Netherlands, and breeding suspected in Britain; an Irish record in 2012 was the first there since the 1850s.
-They nest in a dry location in wet sedge bogs, laying 4–8 eggs.
-This species is migratory, wintering in east Africa and south Asia.
+They nest in dry locations in wet sedge bogs, laying 4–8 eggs.
+This species is migratory, wintering in East Africa and South Asia, as well as being a resident breeder in Africa and Australasia.

-It is also a resident breeder in Africa and Australasia.
 There is a single North American record of this species on Attu Island in September 2000.

 Subspecies

 There are at least five subspecies of Baillon's crake: